backdaniel/hermesdb/README.md

-# Distributed dictionary protocol using proof of work for prioritization
+# Distributed dictionary protocol using PoW

 Designed to become the only source of truth in the universe.